 French-language education’s primary mission is to support the success of each student.
-Thus, French-language Catholic and public school boards, French-language colleges of applied arts and technology and bilingual universities, in partnership with various organizations offer many programs and services in French.
+Thus, French-language Catholic and public school boards, French-language colleges of applied arts and technology, bilingual and French-language universities, in partnership with various organizations offer many programs and services in French.

 French-language Catholic and public schools have implemented other measures to ensure the success of every student under their care: